fmaste/Haskell/doc/extension/TypeClasses.md

 >
 > Other than these cases, no other declarations are permitted in ```cdecls```.
 >
-> A class declaration with no ```where``` part may be useful for combining a
+> A ```class``` declaration with no ```where``` part may be useful for
-> collection of classes into a larger one that inherits all of the class
+> combining a collection of classes into a larger one that inherits all of the
-> methods in the original ones.
+> class methods in the original ones.
 For example:
 >
 > ```class  (Read a, Show a) => Textual a```
 >
-> Other than these cases, no other declarations are permitted in ```cdecls```.
+> In such a case, if a type is an instance of all superclasses, it is not
+> automatically an instance of the subclass, even though the subclass has no
+> immediate class methods.
+The ```instance``` declaration must be given
+> explicitly with no where part.
 >
 > [Haskell 2010 Report - 4.3.1 Class Declarations](https://www.haskell.org/onlinereport/haskell2010/haskellch4.html#x10-750004.3)